NikitaAnilPawar-02/PizzaToons/README.md

-# 🍕 Pizzatoons
+# 🍕 PizzaToons

-Pizzatoons is a web-based pizza ordering and sales system that provides a seamless and user-friendly experience for customers and admins.
+PizzaToons is a web-based pizza ordering and sales system that provides a seamless and user-friendly experience for customers and admins.
 It is built using **Java, JSP, Servlets, JDBC, and Maven**, and deployed on **Apache Tomcat**.

 ---